 Expats who want to obtain a residence visa for the UAE will need to either be sponsored by an employer, which allows for the right to work and live in the UAE, or by a family member, which only allows for the right to live in the UAE.

 There are a number of different residence visas available for the UAE, such as domestic helper visas, work visas and family visas.
 The type of visa an expat applies for will depend on what they intend doing in the country.
-In most cases, the residence visa is valid for two years.
+The length of validity of the residence visa can vary but is usually one, two or three years.

-For expats taking up a job in the UAE, the application for the residence visa is generally taken care of by the employing company, which will submit all the relevant documents to the authorities, as well as carry the costs.
-Employers in the UAE also usually process residence visas for the spouse and children of their expat employees.
+For expats taking up a job in the UAE, the application for the residence visa is generally taken care of by the employing company, which will submit all the relevant documents to the authorities and carry the costs.

-Valid residence visa holders may sponsor their spouse and children, providing they meet the minimum salary requirements as stipulated by the Department of Naturalization and Residency.
-Sponsoring a parent requires a higher minimum salary and may require a deposit.
+Valid residence-visa holders may sponsor their spouse and children, providing they meet the minimum salary requirements as stipulated by the government.